demisto/content/Packs/CrowdStrikeFalcon/Playbooks/playbook-Command_and_Scripting_Interpreter_README.md

 **Analysis**

-- Initiates the CommandLineAnalysiss tool which will determine if the command lines have any suspicious artifacts that might indicate malicious behavior.
+- Initiates the CommandLineAnalysiss script which will determine if the command lines have any suspicious artifacts that might indicate malicious behavior.
-- Enriches any indicates found during the command lines analysis phase.
+- Enriches any indicators found during the command lines analysis phase.

 **Investigative Actions:**
 - In case malicious indicators were found, the playbook will initiate a check against CrowdStrike Falcon to identify if any other endpoint has been associated with the same indicators.